whatisnuclear/website/thorium-myths.md

 more of this.

 - [Sam O'Nella academy -- Why Thorium Rocks](https://www.youtube.com/watch?v=jjM9E6d42-M)
-  --- A very popular Youtube video that gets it so wrong that I just can't even.
+  --- A very popular YouTube video that gets it so wrong that I just can't even.
 It's like no one ever told them that they're describing breeding and thinking that thorium is somehow the only way to breed.
 Of course this is not true.
 Uranium can breed too.
 The entire video is misleading.